VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/customer-order-type.md

 # CustomerOrderType ==~object~==

-The `CustomerOrderType` represents a customer order.
+This type represents a customer order.

 ## Fields